tarwn/lessthandot-hugo/blogs/content/posts/2010-02-16-mirroring-witness-misconceptions-in-high.md

 >
 > Instances are TK2008 (Standard), TK2008DEV (Developer) and TK2008DEV2 (Developer)
 >
-> Our two Developer instances have a database “NEEDTOMOVE” mirrored running in high-performance without a witness.
+> Our two Developer instances have a database "NEEDTOMOVE" mirrored running in high-performance without a witness.
 >
 > We want to get a witness in there now to show how common the misconception is that it will help for automating failover.
 >